ma11hew28/todo/README.txt

   * Login using only a registered email address.
   * Remember me by storing my email address in a browser cookie.

 Installation:

+  1. Download:
+    - Clone/fork todo.

+  2. Install:
-  1. Install Ruby & Rails if you haven't already.
+    - Install Ruby & Rails.
+    - Install a database engine, preferably the sqlite3-ruby gem.
+    - If you don't use SQLite, edit todo/config/database.yml for your database.
-  2. Clone/fork todo, open Terminal to todo/, and enter: rake db:migrate
+    - Enter the following command to create a database and install the schema: rake db:migrate

+  3. Run:
+    - Enter the command: ruby script/server
-  3. Navigate to http://localhost:3000/ in your browser.
+    - Navigate to http://localhost:3000/ in your browser.

 Developers:

   * Matt Di Pasquale - http://www.mattdipasquale.com/